teaxyz/white-paper/README.md

 The tea white paper is a [semantically versioned](https://semver.org), [Markdown](https://daringfireball.net/projects/markdown/) document.
-New releases are deployed to Gitbook.
+New releases are deployed to Gitbook..

 ## Contributing